 (Siblings of Abdul Rehman.
 Pic: Bilal Bahadur)

 Akhtar regrets that nobody sympathized with her.
 Nobody actually helped her monetarily.
-In the hope to get some help from the government, she routinely visited departments – from forests to the social welfare but returned empty handed and disillusioned.
+In the hope to get some help from the government, she routinely visited departments – from forests to the social welfare but returned empty-handed and disillusioned.
 She was not even given the ex-gratia relief.
 Under SRO 43, a job was promised to her only son Nadeem who was five years old at the time of his father’s murder.
 “That promise is still a promise even after 16 years have passed.
 Nadeem is 21 now,” says Akhtar.

 It was the ‘family’ that gave her more pain than the society.
-Akhtar alleged her brother-in-law, Abdul Aziz Ganie, whom she regarded like a father, began to harass her.
-“He was eying his brother’s share of property.
+Akhtar alleged her brother-in-law, Abdul Aziz Ganie, whom she regarded as a father, began to harass her.
+“He was eying his brother’s share of the property.
 He wanted to get rid of us (Akhtar and her kids) and take possession of our inheritance,” says Akhtar.
 “He used all sorts of tactics to throw us away.
 He beat me and my daughters on several occasions.”